Real Name | Dominika Cibulkova |

 Cibulková ended the year ranked 23.

-2014: First Grand Slam final and inconsistencies
+2014: First major final and inconsistencies

 Cibulková began the season at the Brisbane International, where she dropped a quarterfinal match to Serena Williams.[61]
 At the Australian Open, she won her first three matches in straight sets, setting up her first hardcourt meeting with Maria Sharapova, whom she defeated in three sets.
 She then defeated Simona Halep to reach her first Grand Slam semifinal since the 2009 French Open.[62]
 Following her semifinal upset over Radwańska, Cibulková was featured on the January 24 cover of The Washington Post.[63]
 She faced Li Na in her first major final, losing the first set in a tie-break and the second set without winning a game.[61]